 Operation: Mechagon Dungeon Guide

 In this guide, players will find strategies and role-based information for each boss within the dungeon.
-We will also include information on how to activate the "hard mode" version of HK-8 Aerial Oppression Unit.
-This dungeon will not launch with a Mythic+ mode until a later date.
+We will also include information on how to activate the "hard mode" version of its baseline Mythic difficulty, which awards the Keep DPS-ing and Nobody Explodes achievement.

 Players can complete the first three bosses in whichever order they so choose.
 After the third boss encounter, HK-8 Aerial Oppression Unit will land in Junkwatt Depot.
-It is recommended that when players see the HK-8 Aerial Oppression Unit flying over any of the bosses that they do not engage that particular boss.
+It is recommended that when players see the HK-8 Aerial Oppression Unit flying over any of the bosses that they do not engage that particular boss unless they want to activate Hard Mode on normal Mythic difficulty.

 The HK-8 Aerial Oppression Unit will begin to have a pattern once players defeat the first boss.
 It will begin to move to new locations as players progress through the dungeon.
 Players will want to defeat any boss that does not have the HK-8 Aerial Oppression Unit hovering above it, due to it making the fight harder if it is located at the same boss encounter.